-text is provided only.
-Delegate 1.
-The authority, under section 214(2) of the Planning and Development Act 2005, to issue a written direction to stop and not recommence a development for a development, or any part of a development that is undertaken in contravention of the District Planning Scheme No. 2 or an interim development order or in contravention of planning control area requirements.
+Function Delegated: This text is provided as a reference only.
+Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [see below].
+1. The authority, under section 214(2) of the Planning and Development Act 2005, to issue a written direction to stop and not recommence a development for a development, or any part of a development that is undertaken in contravention of the District Planning Scheme No. 2 or an interim development order or in contravention of planning control area requirements.
 2. The authority, under section 214(3) of the Planning and Development Act 2005, to issue a written direction to remove, pull down, take up or alter the development and to restore the land as nearly practicable to it condition immediately before the development started for a development has been undertaken in contravention of the District Planning Scheme No. 2 or an interim development order or in contravention of planning control area requirements.
 3. The authority, under section 214(5) of the Planning and Development Act 2005, to issue a written direction to execute work for a delay in the execution of any work to be executed under the District Planning Scheme No. 2 or an interim development order which would prejudice the effective operation of District Planning Scheme No. 2 or interim development order.
-Statutory Delegated Power being : Planning and Development Act 2005 Section s.
-214(2), (3) and (5) Illegal development, responsible authority's powers as to Power is o to: Local Government Statutory I Delegation 1 : Local Government Act 1995 Section s.
-5.42(1)(b) Delegation of some powers or duties to the CEO Power Del egated to: Chief Executive Officer
+Statutory Power being Delegated: Planning and Development Act 2005 Section-s_214(2), (3) and (5) Illegal development, responsible authority's powers as to Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995 Section-s.5.42(1)(b) Delegation of some powers or duties to the CEO Power Delegated to: Chief Executive Officer